jswidler/elasticsearch-kubed/README.md

+NOTE: Archived.
+Since this was written, many releases of Elastic have happened.
+With them is included authorization and helm scripts for installing on Kubernetes, which was not available when this was written.
+The information in this guide is outdated.

 # Elasticsearch-Kubed

 The purpose of this project is to provide starter files for deploying a high performance Elasticsearch cluster on Kubernetes running on either GCP or AWS.